Yesferal/HornsApp-Android-DI/README.md

  ```

  ## How to use: Resolve dependency without Tag
- To resolve any dependency you only need:
+ To resolve any dependency you just need:

  ```
  private val mainRepository: MainRepository = container.resolve()
  ```

  ## How to use: Resolve dependency using Tag
- To resolve a dependency using a Tag you need to specify the unique tag that you used to register it:
+ To resolve a dependency using a Tag you just need to specify the unique tag that you used to register it:
  ```
  val message: String = container.resolve(tag = "Title")
  val description: String = container.resolve(tag = "Description")